The Return of the Living Dead: Home video

 A 25th anniversary edition was released in 2010, exclusively for Blu-ray Disc.
 The Blu-ray Disc version is a 2-disc combo pack with both a Blu-ray Disc and DVD.
 This release was very similar to the MGM/Fox print from three years earlier.

 In 2012, Second Sight Films in the UK released DVD and Blu-ray Disc versions of the film where the original audio and soundtrack in its original form can be selected, the first time since 2001 a release has had this option.
 The release had its first insight into the movie with the inclusion on a booklet (claimed to be based on Ernie's notes from the events of the film) which was edited from Gary Smart and Christian Seller's publication The Complete History of The Return of the Living Dead.

 Scream Factory released a 30th anniversary Collector's Edition Blu-Ray in 2016.
 It contains a new 2K scan of the interpositive, along with including the original mono audio.
 Though note while everything else was restored (the original "Tar-Man" voice and the other songs), the song "Dead Beat Dance" by The Damned could not be restored.
 MGM also released another edition with hand-drawn cover art.

 In 2022, Scream Factory released a 4K Ultra HD Blu-ray release featuring a "2022 4K scan of the original camera negative" and all the content from the previous 2016 Blu-ray release.

-On October 13, 2025, Arrow will be releasing a 4K Ultra HD Blu-ray in the UK.
+On October 13, 2025, Arrow released a 4K Ultra HD Blu-ray in the UK.
 While most songs are intact, "Dead Beat Dance" by The Damned has been replaced.